Luxury Everest Base Camp Trek

 • MealsBLD

-The Tengboche Monastery is the largest gumba in the Khumbu region.
+The Tengboche Monastery is the largest gumba in the Khumbu region, and lies at a 45-minute ascent from Debuche.
 Rebuilt after an earthquake in 1934 and a fire in 1989, more than 15,000 tourists visit this monastery every year.

-After heading out to the monastery and learning of its rich history and culture, with the scenic Himalayan view on your side, it is time to head out to Debuche.
-Debuche is a 30-minute descent from the monastery and houses the luxurious Yeti Mountain Home where we’ll spend the night.
+After visiting the monastery and learning about its rich history and culture, with the scenic Himalayan view on your side, it is time to head to Debuche.
+You can spend the rest of the day acclimatizing to the altitude and spending time around the lodge.

 Day 7:Trek To Dingboche